Drug Impaired Car Wrecks

-As legalized marijuana is so easily available, and as the opioid epidemic rages on with more fervor than ever before, so too have the number of injuries and deaths as a result of drugged drivers.
-It’s important to note that drugged driving isn’t simply relegated to the most common street drugs.
-Prescription medications also have the potential to severely impair an otherwise safe driver, and the effects can be just as catastrophic, if not worse.
+As legalized marijuana is now readily available, and as the opioid epidemic rages on with more fervor than ever, so too have the number of injuries and deaths as a result accidents caused by drivers under the influence of drugs.
+Driving while drugged includes driving while on prescription medications that have the potential to severely impair an otherwise safe driver, and the effects can be just as catastrophic, if not worse.

-According to the Governors Highway Safety Association, forty-four percent of all fatally injured drivers tested positive for one or more drugs in 2016.
+According to the Governors Highway Safety Association, 44 percent of all fatally injured drivers tested positive for one or more drugs as recently as 2016.
 Interestingly enough, a majority of these drivers tested positive for both marijuana and opioids.
 A positive test for a combination of both marijuana and opioids was actually more common than not.
-These findings are hardly surprising, as the country is witnessing the meteoric rise in availability and recreational use of both drugs.

-We more or less understand the effects of alcohol on human physiology, yet the same cannot be said with the same level of clarity for the majority of drugs.
-This is one of the primary reasons why drugged driving is such a complex legal issue.
+The effects of alcohol on human physiology are well documented, yet the same cannot be said about the majority of drugs.
+This is one reason why drugged driving is such a complex legal issue.
 The effects of one drug versus another will vary widely depending on the individual.
 A driver who has consumed methamphetamine or cocaine, for example, might be prone to aggressive or reckless behavior.
 Sedatives, on the other hand, will primarily cause dizziness and drowsiness.

-Alcohol remains the most common culprit for the majority of all substances involved in substance impaired car crashes, although surprisingly–or unsurprisingly to some–marijuana is the next most commonly found drug in blood tests conducted on drug impaired drivers.
-Given how common marijuana use is in the city of Los Angeles, it’s important to understand its effects.
+Alcohol is the most common culprit for the majority of all substances involved in substance impaired car crashes, although marijuana is the next most commonly found drug in blood tests conducted on drug-impaired drivers.

 Marijuana creates delays in reaction times, affects one’s perception of time and space, and reduces muscle coordination.